eclipse-ankaios/ankaios/doc/docs/reference/complete-state.md

 agents: {}
 ```

-It is not necessary to provide the whole structure of the the [CompleteState](./_ankaios.proto.md#completestate) data structure when using it in conjunction with the [object field mask](#object-field-mask).
+It is not necessary to provide the whole structure of the [CompleteState](./_ankaios.proto.md#completestate) data structure when using it in conjunction with the [object field mask](#object-field-mask).
 It is sufficient to provide the relevant branch of the [CompleteState](./_ankaios.proto.md#completestate) object.
 As an example, to change the restart behavior of the nginx workload, only the relevant branch of the [CompleteState](./_ankaios.proto.md#completestate) needs to be provided:

 ```bash
 desiredState: